Morgan243/rvasec2025llm4h/README.md

 ## Dependencies, Prerequisites, and Setup
-Otherwise, read on for links and notes on setting up an environment to run the examples discussed.
+All code and examples are in Python.

 ### Setup Python
 - I'm using `uv`, you _should_ be able to use any environment manager for this (e.g., pixi).